i-m-radioactive/videochatexposys/README.md

 * Run npm install.
 * Add your firebase config details to Server/firebase.js.
 * Run "npm run start" to start the app.

+## How to run
+* Enter user name and give camera and mic permission.
+* Share the browser link with person you want to join the call.

 <!-- Demo -->
 ## Demo